mokafolio/Tarp/README.md

 How does Tarp rasterize
 --------
 The only available backend right now is a written in *OpenGL*.
-It is based on the *stencil and cover method*.
+It is based on the *stencil and cover* method.

 Supported Platforms
 -------------

 Any platform that supports OpenGL 3.0+.
 Tested on *OSX* and *Linux* so far.

 License
 -------------